 How did you hear about Coin Street?

-I have been volunteering at Coin Street Community Builders (CSCB) for about 2 years after hearing about them through the Henry Fawcett school.
-I have gained a level 2 pass in British Sign Language (BSL) and am currently in the middle of Level 3.
-I needed to get more practical experience alongside studying so decided to volunteer.
+I’ve been volunteering at Coin Street Community Builders (CSCB) for about 2 years after hearing about them through the Henry Fawcett school.
+I have a level 2 pass in British Sign Language (BSL) and am currently in the middle of Level 3.
+As I needed to get more practical experience alongside studying so decided to volunteer.

 I know you volunteer at the at the Youth Club, what do you actually do?